 Small businesses are booming and there’s no end in sight.
 According to the U.S. Small Business Administration Office of Advocacy, there were 30.2 million small businesses in the US during 2018.

-So why not use the opportunities available to pursue your dream of opening an office cleaning business.
+So why not use the opportunities available to pursue your dream of opening an office cleaning service.

 But what do I know about starting a business?
 No one is born with all the knowledge necessary to thrive in business.
 But if you are willing to put in the time and effort you can learn what you need to start your business.